 - Hoping for a ‘Digital Enlightenment’ where the values of the original Enlightenment – tolerance, openness, and rationality – win out.

-Participants in the Fiscal Futures project imagined four scenarios of what public finance would look like in the year 2040.
+The Fiscal Futures project imagined four scenarios of what public finance would look like in the year 2040.
 The fun of the exercise wasn’t in extrapolating extremes, but in deciding what could have tipped us in that direction and what the warning signals were.
 This post presents some of the key challenges and opportunities we saw and discussed in terms of artificial intelligence, big data, and digitization in general – and what we should be doing about them.

 Challenge 1: Information rights in the digital age

 An immediate red flag for our fiscal future was the massive and sustained collective failure of the imagination in setting a vision that would govern the stewardship and use of data.
 This point has been made repeatedly by Martin Tisné from Luminate, who argues that we are stuck in a counterproductive silo of thinking about ownership.

 Instead, we should be thinking about a framework of rights, and thinking more about whose rights we are safeguarding (or violating) in the way we manage data.
 Although Martin’s ideas speak most obviously to topics like privacy, they have implications for any data that could be in the public interest and data that satisfies the impulse to “be in control” of one’s life.
 In public procurement, for example, myths of commercial confidentiality and a transparency ‘gap’ in contracted-out government services constrain access to critical information that is in the public interest, like fire defects in a public-private hospital.
 The public may not own the data, but they should probably have a right to it.